Unit 15: Final Exam

 - For extra credit please suggest to your instructor a relevant video for this unit of the course.
 Send the title of the video, the url and a brief explanation of why you find the video interesting and applicable to the material that is being studied in this unit.

-hope that you will continue your study of world history in either
+completion of HIS 112!
+We hope that you will continue your study

 - For extra credit of a maximum of 25 points, write a short paragraph in which you explain why you think it is important to study history (check these two links for more information, Historians and Why we study history).